 North Brooklyn: Greenpoint, Williamsburg, and Bushwick

-The hippest places to be on the Fourth of July in Brooklyn are on the north side of the borough in Greenpoint, Williamsburg, and Bushwich—each of which offers multiple rooftop venues and public parks where you'll have a chance to see the fireworks at night.
+The hippest places to be on the Fourth of July in Brooklyn are on the north side of the borough in Greenpoint, Williamsburg, and Bushwick — each of which offers multiple rooftop venues and public parks where you'll have a chance to see the fireworks at night (Note: you may only get a partial viewing this year because of the firework's locations, but it will still be fun.)

 East River-facing parks such as Transmitter Park's Pier, the Bushwick Inlet Park, and the Little Grand Ferry Park near the Domino Sugar Factory may be inaccessible, but most of the rooftop bars in the area will be open.
 Berry Park in Williamsburg, for instance, has a great rooftop bar with views of the Manhattan skyline.